bevyengine/bevy_editor_prototypes/design-book/src/roadmap.md

   - [ ] hotkey rebinding
   - [ ] camera controls
   - [ ] preferred language
+- [ ] scene object picking: click on objects in the scene to select them in the inspector
 - [ ] entities can be looked up by name in the inspector
 - [ ] system stepping support
 - [ ] create new Bevy project